Rab Solar Eco 3 sleeping bag review: Low cost, low impact, high performance

 Rab Solar Eco 3 sleeping bag: first impressions

 Rab’s newly launched Solar collection is its first line of synthetic sleeping bags and the Solar Eco 3 is less than half the price of many of its down sleeping bags.
-The company known as one of the best in the sleeping bag business doesn’t disappoint with this luxurious-feeling bag, and best of all, it’s environmentally-friendly too.
+The company known as one of the best in the business doesn’t disappoint with this luxurious-feeling bag, and best of all, it’s environmentally-friendly too.

-The Solar Eco 3 is a plush, warm bag packed with synthetic down that continues to insulate when wet, dries quickly and is designed to withstand temperatures as cold as -8F/-20C.
+The Solar Eco 3 is a plush, warm 3-season sleeping bag packed with synthetic down that continues to insulate when wet, dries quickly and is designed to withstand temperatures as cold as -8F/-20C.
 This mummy-shaped bag with adjustable hood packs in more down on top, where you need it, with a dual-layer concertina blanket construction that traps loft and warmth.
 The outer is treated with DWR to repel morning dew, rain-soaked tent walls, and accidental spills in your backpack.

 Specifications